MatthewRamer/MatthewRamer.github.io/README.md

 ## About

 This website is built using React and hosted on GitHub Pages.
-It also showcases functionality of Framer Motion.

 ## Usage